 Combine all the ingredients for the meatballs and roll them into balls.
 Brown them over medium heat in a large skillet.
 Remove any excess grease.
 Add the marinara and simmer the meatballs for about 15 minutes.

 Butter and toast the buns.
 Sprinkle the buns with mozzarella, add the meatballs, and sprinkle with more cheese.
 Place the subs under the broiler on low until the cheese is melted and lightly browned.
-Top the sandwiches with a bit of parmesan and fresh herbs like parsley and basil.
+Top the sandwiches with a bit of Parmesan cheese and fresh herbs like parsley and basil.

 - Use meatless pasta sauce, homemade marinara sauce, or spaghetti sauce.